barmcsorley/nas-stacks/README.md

 GitOps Migration Status

-You have successfully migrated a massive chunk of your infrastructure to GitOps today.
-Your MacBook now holds the "Source of Truth" for:
+I am migrating a massive chunk of my NAS infrastructure to GitOps.
+My Gdive folder on my MacBook now holds the "Source of Truth" and then synched up to Github for:

 ✅ Media: Plex, Emby, Audiobookshelf, Booklore